-The International Legislators Forum (ILF) is an annual meeting of legislators from Manitoba, Minnesota, and North and South Dakota.
+The International Legislators’ Forum (ILF) is an annual meeting of legislators from Manitoba, Minnesota, North Dakota, Saskatchewan and South Dakota.
 It provides an opportunity for delegates to share information, understand problems, build relationships, and develop collaborative agreements on a wide variety of issues relevant to the participating jurisdictions.
-Forums have been hosted in Winnipeg and Gimli, Manitoba; St. Paul and Moorhead, Minnesota; Brookings, Pierre and Deadwood, South Dakota; and Fargo, Bismarck and Grand Forks, North Dakota.
+Forums have been hosted in Winnipeg and Gimli, Manitoba; St. Paul, Moorhead and Biwabik, Minnesota; Brookings, Pierre, Deadwood and Sioux Falls, South Dakota; and Fargo, Bismarck and Grand Forks, North Dakota.

 Over the years, the delegates have found that their jurisdictions have mutual concerns and similarities (even across an international boundary) and that programs and efforts that originate in one jurisdiction to deal with public policy issues can be useful in other jurisdictions.